DITO TELECOMMUNITY CORPORATION

 6. VI.
 Who is the Personal Information Controller?

-However, since the use of our Enterprise Services may require you or your organization to share personal data of others that you are already processing for your own purposes, you or your organization will also be considered as a Personal Information Controller under the DPA.
-For this purpose, you or your organization, as the PIC is obligated to obtain the valid consent of the relevant data subjects before you share the same with us.
+However, since the use of our Enterprise Services may require you or your organization to share personal data that you are already processing for your own purposes, you or your organization will also be considered as a Personal Information Controller under the DPA.
+For this purpose, you or your organization, as the PIC, is thus obligated to obtain the valid consent of the relevant data subjects before you share the same with us.
 You should also be prepared to provide proof of such consent should we ask for it.

 7. VII.
 To whom does DITO disclose your Personal Data and why?